Cherrybook.

 Countries (roaster HQ)

 Data refreshes daily.
-Includes US (174 roasters) plus the UK, Canada, Australia, Japan, South Korea, Denmark, Germany, Netherlands, New Zealand, Sweden, Spain, and Mexico.
+Concentrated in the US plus the UK, Canada, Australia, New Zealand, Japan, South Korea, Denmark, Germany, Netherlands, Sweden, Spain, and Mexico.
 Catalog covers single origins, blends, and decafs; instant / ready-to-drink / equipment / merch are categorized but not surfaced in the bean catalog.

 A 0-100 quality score with explicit source coverage.
 Seven base signals, weighted; missing sources are dropped and remaining weights renormalized so a score is never inflated by averaging present signals against a zero for what we don’t have.
 Bonuses (Cup of Excellence, Roast Magazine Roaster of the Year, Good Food Awards, etc) layer on top.